akhtarshahnawaz/Clear-Sign/README.md

 Overall, I think the documentation is already strong, and its clarity makes ERC-7730 approachable even for new developers.
 With just a few additions—especially around setup guides, package usage, and versioning—it could become a best-in-class resource that accelerates adoption of transparent transaction signing in the Ethereum ecosystem.

+# Flow Deployment Addresses
+The solidity backend is deployed on Flow Testnet at deployment address: 0x433cb904fe95132a405925c35101b771bf3ba5ad

 # 🏗️ Project Structure